How to Pay Quarterly Estimated Taxes as a Freelancer in 2026

 Understanding Self-Employment Tax

-Self-employment tax is calculated on 92.35% of your net self-employment income, not the full amount.
-This adjustment accounts for the fact that employers get to deduct their half of FICA taxes as a business expense.
-Additionally, you can deduct half of your self-employment tax from your adjusted gross income, which reduces your income tax.
-Understanding these profession-specific deductions helps you minimize your overall tax burden.
+SE tax is calculated on 92.35% of net income, and you can deduct half from your AGI to reduce income tax.
+Understanding these profession-specific deductions helps minimize your overall tax burden.

 Practical Tips for Managing Quarterly Tax Payments

-Automate your payments.
+- Automate payments.
 Set up recurring payments through EFTPS or schedule reminders for IRS Direct Pay.
-Automating removes the risk of forgetting a deadline — which is especially important because the IRS does not send payment reminders.
-If you use EFTPS, you can schedule payments up to 365 days in advance.
+The IRS does not send payment reminders.

 Pro Tip